DejanKov2901/NFAT_translocation/README.md

 This code runs under the Apache 2.0 license.

 ## References and citing
-If you use the code,
+If you use code and this leads to a publication, please cite the DOI above.